 I have spent the better parts of many days trying to chase down some memories.
 This is both the power and the curse of the internet–you know the information you want is out there, if only you click one one more link.
 One more link.
 One more link.
 And if you’re me, you’re too cheap to actually pay for a subscription service that might answer some, if not all, of your questions.

 Here’s what I know for sure: In 1978 I was failing the 5th grade.
 Miserably.
 I wasn’t even passing my beloved Language Arts, I was doing so badly.
-My brother was slogging through the 9th grade, a year behind, repeated the 7th as another part of the Ronnie fallout.
-Unlike my brother, I did managed to pull my grades up enough to pass.
+My brother was slogging through the 9th grade, a year behind, having repeated the 7th as another part of the Ronnie fallout.

 Also in 1978, my mother remarried.
 His name was James, he was originally from Georgia, he looked strangely like Abraham Lincoln, and he drove a beautiful white Ford LTD with plush burgundy upholstery.
 His car had an FM radio and a CB antennae.
 He was the foreman of an underground cable crew.
 Their marriage lasted for about a year, maybe a bit longer legally.
 That’s one of the pieces I haven’t been able to find, when they were legally divorced.
 Perhaps they never were.